Charles the Fat: Succession problems

-Charles, childless by his marriage to Richgard, tried to have his illegitimate son by an unknown concubine, Bernard, recognised as his heir in 885, but this met with opposition from several bishops.
+Charles, childless by his marriage to Richgard, tried to have Bernard, his illegitimate son by an unknown concubine, recognised as his heir in 885, but this met with opposition from several bishops.
 He had the support of Pope Hadrian III, whom he invited to an assembly in Worms in October 885, but the pope died on the way there, just after crossing the river Po.
-Hadrian was going to remove the obstructing bishops for Charles, as he doubted he could do this himself, and legitimize Bernard.
-Based on the unfavouring attitude shown by the chronicler responsible for the Mainz continuation of the Annales Fuldenses, the chief of Charles's opponents in this matter was most likely Liutbert, Archbishop of Mainz.
+Hadrian was going to remove the obstructing bishops for Charles, as he doubted he could do this himself, and legitimise Bernard.
+Based on the unfavorable attitude shown by the chronicler responsible for the Mainz continuation of the Annales Fuldenses, the chief of Charles's opponents in this matter was most likely Liutbert, Archbishop of Mainz.
 Because Charles had called together the "bishops and counts of Gaul" as well as the pope to meet him at Worms, it is likely that he had plans to make Bernard King of Lotharingia.
 Notker the Stammerer, who considered Bernard as a possible heir, wrote in his Deeds of Charlemagne:

 After the failure of this first attempt, Charles set about to try again.
-He had the term proles (offspring) inserted into his charters (it had not been in previous years), in a likely attempt to legitimize Bernard.
+He had the term proles (offspring) inserted into his charters (it had not been in previous years), in a likely attempt to legitimise Bernard.
 In early 886 Charles met the new Pope Stephen V and probably negotiated for the recognition of his illegitimate son as heir.
 An assembly was planned for April and May of the following year at Waiblingen.
 Pope Stephen cancelled his planned attendance on 30 April 887.
 Nevertheless, at Waiblingen, Berengar, who after a brief feud with Liutward had lost the favour of the emperor, came in early May 887, made peace with the emperor and compensated for his actions of the previous year by dispensing great gifts.

 Charles eventually abandoned his plans for Bernard and instead adopted Louis of Provence as his son at an assembly at Kirchen in May.
-It is possible, however, that the agreement with Louis was only designed to engender support for Bernard's subkingship in Lotharingia.
+It is possible, however, that the agreement with Louis was only designed to engender support for Bernard's sub-kingship in Lotharingia.
 In June or July, Berengar arrived in Kirchen, probably pining to be declared Charles's heir; he may in fact have been so named in Italy, where he was acclaimed (or made himself) king immediately after Charles's deposition.
 Odo, Count of Paris, may have had a similar purpose in visiting Charles at Kirchen.
 On the other hand, the presence of these magnates at these two great assemblies may merely have been necessary to confirm Charles's illegitimate son as his heir (Waiblingen), a plan which failed when the pope refused to attend, and then to confirm Louis instead (Kirchen).